 - Semi-automatic airguns are allowed

-- Each shooter will have 16 targets that must be KNOCKED down or off the TILE.
+- Each shooter will have 20 targets that must be KNOCKED down or off the BRICK.

 - There will be 20 shooting lanes open and rounds will be run every 5 to 10 minutes.

-- The top ten (10) lowest times in each class will qualify for the finals to be held on Sunday after the 75 Yard Extreme Benchrest competition has been completed.
+- The top ten (10) lowest times in each class will qualify for the finals to be held on Sunday before the 100 Yard Extreme Benchrest competition.

 - Shooters will be allowed to shoot in three qualifying rounds.

-- The targets are all standard metal .22 LR silhouette and include four rams, four pigs, four turkeys and four chickens.
+- The targets are all standard metal .22 LR silhouette and include five rams, five pigs, five turkeys and five chickens.

 Outdoor Speed Silhouette Classes:

 - Pro Class – Any person associated with any company, promoter or manufacturer of airguns or airgun accessories.
-Also, any competitor who has placed higher than 3rd in any organized airgun competition in the past two years.
-Any person who wishes to declare themselves as a Pro Class Shooter may.
+Also, any competitor who has placed higher than 3rd in any EBR competition.
+Also, any person who wishes to declare themselves as a Pro Class Shooter may do so.